 Carol A. Roberts attended Palm Beach Community College, University of Miami and Tufts University.
 Over the years, Ms. Roberts has held several official positions in Palm Beach County, including: West Palm Beach City Commissioner; Mayor of West Palm Beach; Palm Beach County Commissioner; Member of the Solid Waste Authority; Member of Tri-Rail Board; Board Member and Development Director Palm Beach Photographic Center; City of West Palm Beach Budget Committee; Chair of the City of West Palm Beach Transportation Committee; member of the City of West Palm Beach Comprehensive Plan Review Board; member of the West Palm Beach Cultural Committee; and member and Chair of the Palm Beach Health Care District.
 Ms. Roberts was married to Hyman J. Roberts for 59 years, is mother to six children and has eleven grandchildren.

-Bob Sanders, one of West Palm Beach's well known fundraisers and politically adept dealmakers is a leader in his community.
+Bob Sanders, one of West Palm Beach's well-known fundraisers and politically adept dealmakers is a leader in his community.
 An accountant, lawyer and businessman, he gives back to the community that has been so very good to him.
-Sanders, raised in a Philadelphia orphanage until age 8, learned the true meaning of hard work at a very early age.
+Raosed in a Philadelphia orphanage until age 8, he learned the true value of hard work at a early age.
 As a teenager, he toiled at a Philadelphia warehouse, loading and unloading pallets.
-After this enlightening experience, Sanders became determined to excel in school and the business world, and succeed he did.
+Afterwhich, Sanders became determined to excel in school and the business world, and succeed he did.
 He graduated from Temple University with degrees in accounting and law.
-This education became the foundation for his future business successes.
-After law school and a judicial clerkship with Federal District Court Judge John W. Lord, Jr., Sanders became a name partner at a Philadelphia law firm and then Vice President and General Counsel of the Goodman Company, a leading national developer, where he supervised real-estate developments such as the Phillips Point twin towers in West Palm Beach and the Esplanade shopping via in Palm Beach.
+After law school and a judicial clerkship with Federal District Court, Judge John W. Lord, Jr., Sanders became a named partner at a Philadelphia law firm and then Vice President and General Counsel of the Goodman Company, where he supervised real-estate developments such as the Phillips Point twin towers in West Palm Beach and the Esplanade shopping via in Palm Beach.
 After a period of 20 years, he retired in 1990 as the company's president.
-After relocating to Florida in 1982, Sanders established a reputation as a trusted political advisor to area politicians and notables.
-Mayor Nancy Graham brought Sanders, a past board member of the Economic Council of Palm Beach County, out of his retirement to serve as Deputy City Attorney.
-In that position, Sanders was in charge of city transactions and pivotal economic development projects.
-Now involved in city and county politics, Sanders became determined to make a marked difference in his community.
-Sanders began playing the role of key negotiator and advisor, crafting deals in West Palm Beach, including projects such as the Convention Center, the redevelopment of the West Palm Beach Auditorium and baseball stadium site, and today's CityPlace, a $500,000,000 development of 72 vacant acres in downtown West Palm Beach.
-Sanders is a past President of the Chamber of Commerce of the Palm Beaches and past Chairman of the Downtown Development Authority on which he is now a Board member.
-However, Sanders' passionate involvement in his community has never been limited to strictly business deals.
-With his gracious and approachable nature and his savvy problem solving skills, he has volunteered his time as fundraiser and chairman for several worthy causes including the West Palm Beach Library Foundation, the Adam Walsh Children's Fund, the Palm Beach International Film Festival, the Epilepsy Foundation of Eastern Florida and Cities in Schools, a high school dropout prevention program.
+Sanders moved to Florida in 1982 and established a reputation as a trusted political advisor to area politicians and notables.
+Mayor Nancy Graham brought Sanders out of retirement to serve as Deputy City Attorney where he was in charge of city transactions and pivotal economic development projects.
+Once involved in city and county politics, Sanders began playing the role of key negotiator and advisor, crafting deals in West Palm Beach, on projects such as the Convention Center, the redevelopment of the West Palm Beach Auditorium and baseball stadium site, and CityPlace, a $500,000,000 development in downtown West Palm Beach.
+Sanders is a past President of the Chamber of Commerce of the Palm Beaches and past Chairman of the Downtown Development Authority where he serves as a board member.
+His involvement in his community has never been limited to strictly business deals.
+With a gracious and approachable nature and savvy problem solving skills, he has volunteered his time as a fundraiser and chairman for worthy causes such as the West Palm Beach Library Foundation, the Adam Walsh Children's Fund, the Palm Beach International Film Festival, the Epilepsy Foundation of Eastern Florida and Cities in Schools, a high school dropout prevention program.